Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-13_defcon_finals_mcp.md

 # The Great Vibe-ening
 This was mind-blowing, so much so in fact that literally every person in our suite did not believe me and thought the code was somehow mis-representative of the output.

-But no. It got the flag.
-Pandemonium.
+But no. It got the flag. `Pandemonium`.

 Soon we were all downloading the IDA MCP, running the challenges through it.
 All serious exploration of binaries by world class reverse engineers and exploiters stopped and let the LLM do the heavy lifting.
 It was surreal trying to solve **REAL** challenges with nothing but an MCP.
 We were vibe-reversing now.